 The term is a combination of the word “chorea” and the word “athetosis.”

-Chorea and athetosis are two types of irregular movements that often occur in combination as the same disorder.
+Chorea and athetosis are two irregular movements that often occur in combination with the same disorder.

 Chorea mainly affects the face, extremities, or trunk of the body.

 Athetosis is a movement disorder in which the patient has slow twisting movements with forced uncoordination involving the extremities.

 These movements can also affect the facial muscles.

 Choreoathetosis is a movement disorder that causes involuntary twitching or twisting, which commonly develops due to sudden infections, muscle movement disorders, or injuries.

 Choreoathetosis can occur chronically or acutely.
 It can be transitory or a permanent phenomenon in a patient’s life.

 Choreoathetosis can also affect the patient’s limb movements, the ability to speak, change position, and walk.